 Unlike irrevocable trusts, revocable trusts ordinarily offer no relief from family trust estate tax, because the grantor maintains control over the assets he places into it.
-Whether you're acting as trustee for someone else's trust or doing your own estate tax planning, the value of the estate comes down to the worth of its assets less certain allowable deductions, and the assets must be included when you complete Form 706 – the Federal Estate Tax Return – for the Internal Revenue Service.
+As long as an estate's assets remain in control of a revocable trust, the estate taxes are included on Form 706 (Federal Estate Tax Return).
+Whether you're acting as trustee for someone else's trust or doing your own estate tax planning, the value of the estate comes down to the worth of its assets less certain allowable deductions, and these assets must be included when you complete Form 706.

 Your taxable estate – which is not necessarily the same as your probate estate – includes virtually everything you own and even anything of which you own a share.
 If you hold property jointly with someone else, your percentage of ownership must be included on Form 706.
 Assets passing directly to named beneficiaries, such as life insurance proceeds or retirement accounts, must also be reported, even though they don't require probate to transfer ownership.